Credit Score for Apartments: Complete Guide to Rental Checks

 Myth 1: You Need Perfect Credit

-Reality: Many landlords accept bids with poor credit if other factors are strong.
-Income and rental history often matter more than credit scores alone.
+Truth: Many landlords accept bids with poor credit if other things are strong.
+Income and rental history often matter more.

 Myth 2: All Rental Checks Are the Same

-Reality: Agents and landlords use different rules for checks.
-A rental credit check looks at different factors than a loan credit check.
+Truth: Agents and landlords use different rules for checks.
+A rental credit check looks at different things than a loan credit check.

 Myth 3: Checking Your Credit Hurts Your Score

-Reality: Checking your own credit is a "soft inquiry" and doesn't affect your score.
-Only many "hard inquiries" from bids impact your credit.
+Truth: Checking your own credit is a "soft check" and doesn't affect your score.
+Only many "hard checks" from bids impact your credit.

 Myth 4: Credit Issues Are Forever